jlengrand/IvolutionWebsite/Website/content/pages/Downloads.md

 - Windows
 - Other

-If you always want to use the last version available, you can also choose to directly clone the git repository of the project (and I'll gladly accept your pull requests ! ;))
+If you want to always have the last version available, you can also choose to directly clone the git repository of the project
+(and I'll gladly accept your pull requests ! ;))

+    :::python
-git clone .. .
+    $ git clone .. .

 Simply enter the project and run __./Ivolutioner__ in command line should get you started :).

 ### Other downloads